favour-olumese/ECX_30DaysOfCode/README.md

 Write a function that:
 * Takes as parameters, a list of tuples, containing grades and their corresponding units.
 (E.g.: [ ("A", 2), ("A",3), ("B", 2) ... etc.])
-* Computes and returns the student GPA, based on the values provides.
+* Computes and returns the student's GPA, based on the values provides.

 **Note:** Handle All necessary exceptions and/or edge cases.